Alvarios/gcfs/README.md

 The port to run the server on.
 Running a server on a port from any domain makes it accessible via `domain:port` url.
-Domain is `localhost` for local server, or `127.0.0.x`.
+Domain is `localhost` for local server, or `127.x.x.x` (range from `127.0.0.1` to `127.255.255.254`).

-##### Logs

-Specify path for writing log to files.
-By default, a log is printed in the terminal.

-> Warning : this feature is currently unsupported.

 #### Metadata (advanced)

 ##### Understanding metadata

 GCFS is a metadata utility, which stores textual information about a distant file.
-Metadata are used to represent a file without loading it.
+Metadata is used to represent a file without having to load it.

 As a service, GCFS provides some pre-configured metadata.
-This metadata is present on every file handled by GCFS, and serve as a standard representation.
+This metadata is present on every file handled by GCFS, and serves as a standard representation.

-Some pre-configured metadata are required, while other can be left blank.
+Some pre-configured metadata is required, while the rest can be left blank.
 They are listed below.

 | Metadata | Required | AutoFillable | Type | Description |